11 Gamification-Beispiele für Händler in der Praxis

 Example 3: Nestlé Fly Around the World with Smarties

-Fly Around the World with Smarties is an interactive game developed by Nestlé International Travel Retail (NITR) with the help of the talented design and development teams at W4 .
+Fly Around the World with Smarties is an interactive game developed by Nestlé International Travel Retail (NITR) with the help of the talented design and web-app development teams at W4 .
 The aim of the game is to promote Smarties at airports.
 The game was launched in 2019 and was initially installed at selected airports in Europe.
 It has since been rolled out to more airports worldwide.

 In the game, players stand on a balance board and control a virtual plane that flies around the world.
 The player's goal is to collect as many Smarties as possible along the way.
 The game offers different levels, each with its own challenges and rewards.
 Players can also compete with friends and other players for the highest score.